-In 1902 the municipal operators broke away from the T&LRA to form the Municipal Tramways Association (MTA), leaving the T&LRA as a largely private sector organisation, with the British Electric Traction Company (BET) as the largest member.
+In 1902 municipal operators broke away from the T&LRA and subsequently formed the Municipal Tramways Association (MTA), leaving the T&LRA as a largely private sector organisation.
+The British Electric Traction Company (BET) was its largest member.

-In the 1920s and 1930s there were various name changes to reflect the growing emphasis on buses and trolleybuses and the inclusion of London Transport in 1933.
-By 1939 the MTA had become the Municipal Passenger Transport Association and the T&LRA had become the Public Service Transport Association.
-The personalities involved with the municipal sector bus operators in England and Wales had their own Association of Municipal Transport Managers (AMTM).
+In the 1920s and 1930s there were various name changes to reflect the growing emphasis on buses and trolleybuses and the inclusion of London Transport (19330.
+By 1939, the MTA became the Municipal Passenger Transport Association and the T&LRA had become the Public Service Transport Association.
+The personalities involved with the municipal sector bus operators in England and Wales had their own body, the Association of Municipal Transport Managers (AMTM).

-Scotland had gained its own organisation in 1921 at the instigation of R. Stuart Pilcher.
-He had been a municipal manager at Aberdeen and Edinburgh and was later to move to Manchester before becoming Chairman of the Traffic Commissioners in the West Midlands.
-The Scottish Road Passenger Transport Association was born out of the Scottish Tramway Association and included the four main municipal transport departments north of the border (Aberdeen, Dundee, Edinburgh and Glasgow), the Scottish Bus Group companies, a number of individual members and (despite being based in Edinburgh) state sector operations in Northern Ireland.
+Scotland gained its own organisation in 1921 at the instigation of R. Stuart Pilcher.
+He had been a municipal manager at Aberdeen and Edinburgh and was later to move to Manchester, before becoming Chairman of the Traffic Commissioners in the West Midlands.
+The Scottish Road Passenger Transport Association was born out of the Scottish Tramway Association and included the four main municipal transport departments north of the border (Aberdeen, Dundee, Edinburgh and Glasgow), the Scottish Bus Group companies, a number of individual members and, despite being based in Edinburgh, state sector operations in Northern Ireland.

-With the growth of the use of roads by powered motor vehicles, a need for representative bodies developed on a regional basis with associations being formed.
-Examples included the Northern Road Transport Owners Association Ltd., based in Newcastle-Upon-Tyne which had a passenger sectional board; The United Bus Owners Association based in Wrexham covering the North West area; The Shropshire Omnibus Association Limited based in Oakengates and the Coach Operators Federation based in the South West.
+With the continuing growth of the use of roads by powered motor vehicles, a need for representative bodies developed regionally with many associations being formed.
+Examples included the Northern Road Transport Owners Association Ltd (based in Newcastle-Upon-Tyne), The United Bus Owners Association (Wrexham - covering the North West area), The Shropshire Omnibus Association Ltd (Oakengates) and the Coach Operators Federation in the South West.

-The Passenger Vehicle Operators Association Limited (PVOA), based in London, consisting of many of thindependent operators and the descendents of a number of loose groupings which had existed since the re-appearance of competition after the first world war in the 1920’s.
-The PVOA had 9 area offices (Northern, Yorkshire, North Western, Metropolitan-Eastern-South Eastern, East Midland, West Midland, South Wales, Western and Scotland)
+The Passenger Vehicle Operators Association Limited (PVOA), based in London, and consisting of many of independent operators and descendents of loose groupings existed since the re-appearance of competition after the first world war.
+The PVOA had 9 area offices - Northern, Yorkshire, North Western, Metropolitan Eastern/South Eastern, East Midlands, West Midlands, South Wales, Western and Scotland.

-The Road Haulage Association published a number of pamphlets against the nationalisation of road haulage, including one entitled Germany was beaten in 1943: State Controlled Transport Led to Failure: It Must Not Happen Here and the Passenger Vehicle Operators Association issued: Free Enterprise or State Control: some reasons why it is in the best interests of the country that road passenger transport should be left free to serve the public, both published in 1946.
+The Road Haulage Association published material opposing the nationalisation of road haulage, including one entitled Germany was beaten in 1943, State Controlled Transport Led to Failure: It Must Not Happen Here and the Passenger Vehicle Operators Association issued Free Enterprise or State Control: Some reasons why it is in the best interests of the country that road passenger transport should be left free to serve the public.
+Both were published in 1946.

 Under the Transport Act 1978 the non-Metropolitan Counties were given power to co-ordinate public transport facilities in their areas.

-In 1979 the FTA extended their vehicle inspection services to the coaching sector and CPT members continue to be able to take advantage of this service at FTA membership rates.
-In June 1982 CPT assumed the ‘trading’ name Bus & Coach Council as a prelude to the Conservative government's stated aims to de-regulate and eventually privatise the passenger road transport industry.
-Coach operations were first to be de-regulated.
+In June 1982 CPT assumed the trading name Bus & Coach Council as a prelude to the Conservative Government's stated aims to deregulate and eventually privatise the passenger road transport industry.
+Coach operations were first to be deregulated.
 The organisation became more commercially minded to reflect the changes in the industry.

-One development was the creation of Bus & Coach Training Limited as the industrial training organisation for the PSV industry.
+One development was the creation of Bus & Coach Training Ltd, the industrial training organisation for the PSV industry.
 It was supported in a number of major projects by public funds through the Training Commission as well as by direct grants from the B&CC.
-Company policy was developed by a board of 22 Directors, 12 of whom were nominated by BCC Council, 8 by Trades Unions and 2 by Educational bodies.
-The board was supported by a small Executive Committee and 3 Steering Groups specialising in developing standards for Managers, Supervisors, Maintenance Engineers and Bus and Coach Drivers an
+Company policy was developed by a board of 22 Directors, 12 of whom were nominated by BCC Council, eight by Trades Unions and two by Educational bodies.
+The board was supported by a small Executive Committee and three Steering Groups specialising in developing standards for Managers, Supervisors, Maintenance Engineers and Bus and Coach Drivers.

-The organisation was originally based in the same premises as CPT, but later moved to Rickmansworth and the staff there were supported by a Standards Manager based in Wolverhampton and a number of part time consultants spread from South Wales to Scotland who provided a regional service.
-The organisation title later changed to Transfed and the organisation moved back to join its CPT parents at Imperial House located in Kingsway in Central London.
+The organisation was originally based in the same premises as CPT, but later moved to Rickmansworth and the staff there were supported by a Standards Manager based in Wolverhampton and a number of part time consultants providing a regional service.
+The organisation's title later changed to Transfed and the organisation moved back to join its CPT parents at Imperial House located in Kingsway, Central London.